Edited by Jill Wright,

 And what does it tell young people to do, in the event that they believe they are suffering from severe depression?
 It tells them to visit a GP, who can prescribe medication to "help him or her to recover more quickly".
 Antidepressants, the AMA writes, "can help correct the chemical imbalance in the brain".

 The AMA also assures young people that these medications are "not addictive".
 Two years ago, a Danish meta-analysis of research data indicated there were serious problems with any such assertion.
+[Since writing this, more recent research has verified the difficulties many patients encounter trying to come off antidepressants.]

 You only have to read patients' reports of their struggles coming off these medications after years of trying to wonder where the AMA is getting its information from.
 Could it be the drug companies?